Heat Waves

 Air Quality Advisories are issued by the Ministry of Environment.

-EmergencyInfoBC and EmergencyMapBC to find out where heat warnings are in place, and locations of cooling centres and public cooling spaces.
+EmergencyInfoBC and EmergencyMapBC to find out where heat warnings are in place, and locations of cooling centres and public cooling spaces, drinking water fountains, and other resources.

 BC Centre for Disease Control preparing for heat events and knowing the types of alerts.